 You shouldn’t just stop here though, because in my experience, they don’t provide any updates and you’ll just be left wondering if your account will ever be re-activated.

-Next, you’ll want to shoot off an email to Creators Support at creators-support [at] pinterest.com.
-This is an email that is dedicated to help creators.
+Next, you’ll want to shoot off an email to support at support [at] pinterest-business.zendesk.com.

 In the email subject, I recommend that you use a subject title that is attention grabbing.